ashkrit/flexidatastore/python/readme.md

 # What is this project about

-this project contains code from streamlit , generic database library and REST api opening database library
+This project combines code from Streamlit, a generic database library, and a REST API that exposes the database library.

 ## Which scripts are important